-Proposition 1 is proved rigorously in Acikmese et al.20 under the HCW equations.
-However, it is useful to invoke here as a heuristic to ensure that there are no poor initial conditions when initializing a swarm with respect to Keplerian or exact relative dynamics.
+Proposition 1 is proved rigorously in Acikmese et al. under the HCW equations.
+However, it is useful to invoke here as a heuristic to ensure that there are no poor initial conditions when initializing a swarm with respect to Keplerian or nonlinear relative dynamics.
 Combining the condition in Eq.
-(42) with the J_2 energy matched conditions in Eq.
-(41) provides collision free motion.
-Depending on the length of the mission, we can choose the relative semi-major axis and phase of each spacecraft so that they will not collide for the duration of the mission.
-This can be done by calculating the worst case drift and placing the spacecraft on PROs whose semi-major axes differ by more than the worst case drift.
+(42) with the $J_2$ energy-matched conditions in Eq.
+(41) provides collision-free motion.
+Depending on the length of the mission, the relative semi-major axis and phase of each spacecraft in the LVLH frame can be chosen so that they will not collide for the duration of the mission.
+This can be done by calculating the worst case drift and ensuring that the semi-major axis of the PROs differ by more than the worst case drift.
 This will ensure that the PROs never drift far enough to intersect with another PRO and therefore no collisions will occur.

-V. Swarm Keeping for J_2 and Atmospheric Drag Perturbed Orbits
+V. Swarm-Keeping for $J_2$ and Atmospheric Drag Perturbed Orbits

-This section shows the effects of atmospheric drag on energy matched swarms.
-Although atmospheric drag effects are several orders of magnitude smaller than J_2 effects, atmospheric drag is a non-conservative force, which means that energy matching the spacecraft cannot be used to account for atmospheric drag effects.
-In order to account for atmospheric drag, we develop a multi-burn guidance method, which adjusts the states of each spacecraft every orbit in order to maintain collision free motion.
+This section shows the effects of atmospheric drag on energy-matched swarms.
+Although atmospheric drag effects are several orders of magnitude smaller than $J_2$ effects at altitudes above 500 km, atmospheric drag is a non-conservative force, which means that energy-matching the spacecraft cannot be used to account for atmospheric drag effects.
+In order to account for atmospheric drag, a multi-burn guidance method is developed, which adjusts the states of each spacecraft every orbit in order to maintain collision-free motion.
+Additionally, the effects of other errors and disturbances are discussed.